Coptic Orthodox Diocese of Beheira: Merger with the Diocese of Gharbia

 Following the election of Pope John XIX, the see of Beheira remained vacant for two years.
 In 1930, following the death of Bishop Peter II of Gharbia, Pope John XIX decided to ordain new bishops to fill the three newly vacant sees.
 He chose to separate the diocese Monufia from the diocese Beheira, consecration for it a bishop by the name of Demetirus.
 He also decided to merge the Diocese of Gharbia with Beheira consecrating for them Bishop Tomas of Beheira and Gharbia.
 This merger lasted from 1930 to 1968.

 Return to independence

 Following the death of Metropolitan Isaak in 1968, Pope Cyril VI consecrated Bishop Andraous for Gharbia in 1969.
-The see of Beheira remained vacant until Pope Shenouda III consecrated Bishop Pachomius (now a Metropolitan) in late 1971.
+The see of Beheira remained vacant until Pope Shenouda III consecrated Bishop Pachomius (later elevated to the rank of Metropolitan) in late 1971.